ibm-cloud-docs/containers/vpc_lbaas.md

 ## Changing load balancer subnets or zones
 {: #lbaas_change_subnets}

-Once you have created a VPC NLB or VPC ALB, you cannot reconfigure its subnets or zones.
-If you want to change the subnets or zone for an existing VPC load balancer, you must delete, update, and reapply the corresponding Kubernetes `LoadBalancer` service.
+After you have created a VPC NLB, you can not reconfigure the listening subnet it was created with.
+If you want to change the listening subnet of an existing VPC NLB, you must delete, update, and reapply the corresponding Kubernetes `LoadBalancer` service.
 {: shortdesc}

 1. [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-access_cluster)